6 Steps to Friction-Free Inbound Marketing3 min readReading Time: 2 minutes

 2. Locate your buyer.

 Once you know who your buyer is, it’s time to evaluate where they spend their time.
-Do they engage with online on-demand CE because they are incredibly busy?
+Do they engage with online on-demand CE because they are swamped?
 Maybe they interact with social media polls.
 Perhaps they like to read both digital and print peer-reviewed content.
 Broadcast content wherever your target buyer is spending their time.